 Supporters of the law claimed that it protected the health of patients at Texas abortion clinics.
 Opponents of the law argued that it was unduly restrictive and would have forced an almost complete shutdown of abortion clinics in the state.
 The Court's ruling, authored by Justice Stephen Breyer, preserved a woman's right to choose.
 The court found the Texas law unconstitutional in that it placed tough standards on abortion clinics and would have resulted in an undue burden on women seeking access to abortion.

 Laws regarding the right to undergo an abortion continue to evolve.
-The pro-choice movement and the anti-abortion movement battle aggressively to protect their causes, and the issue remains deeply mired in differing opinions about ethics, religion, and medical science.
-There is little question that abortion will remain a divisive and powerful political issue in decades to come.
-For more information, speak with a qualified family law attorney in your jurisdiction.
+There's little question that abortion will remain a divisive and powerful political issue for decades to come.
+For more information about abortion laws, speak with a qualified family law attorney in your jurisdiction.